The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: The integral

 Assume $n_1+n_2\neq 0$ and change the order of integration, so that the $r_2$-integrals can be computed by shifting the contours up or down depending on whether $n_1+n_2$ is negative or positive.
-After picking up poles this results in the expression
+After picking up poles this results in an expression of the form

-where $c_3=-8/3$, $c_4=16$, $c_5=40$, $c_6=-40$, and
+where $c_3=-\frac 23$, $c_4=4i$, $c_5=10$, $c_6=-10i$, $N(x)=8 x^3 + 24 x^2 + 30 x + 15$, and